luciodale/fork/README.md

 `:form-id` makes fork aware of your form elements.
 If it is not specified, a random id will be generated and will be provided through the same `:form-id` key. - Key

-`:path` lets you choose where to store your form global events i.e. server related stuff. - Vector of keys
+`:path` lets you choose where to store your form global events i.e. server related stuff. - Keyword/String OR Vector of keys

 `:keywordize-keys` allows you to work with keywords instead of strings. - Boolean